huBioinfo/CytoTalk/README.md

 bash InferSignalingNetwork.sh
 ```

-**[Alternative way]** The whole computation above may take 5.5 hours, of which 4 hours are used for computing pair-wise mutual information between genes in the construction of intracellular networks for the given two cell types.
+**[Alternative way]** The whole computation above may take 5.5 hours (2.3 GHz 8-Core Intel Core i9, 14 logical cores for parallel computation), of which 4 hours are used for computing pair-wise mutual information between genes in the construction of intracellular networks for the given two cell types.
 Considering that users may have alternative ways for constructing cell-type-specific intracellular networks, we divide the whole computation into two steps below.

 ```Bash
 bash InferIntracellularNetwork_part1.sh  # around 4 hours